Aliases for H1FNT Gene

 UniProtKB/Swiss-Prot for H1FNT Gene

-Essential for normal spermatogenesis and male fertility.
+Essential for normal spermatogenesis and male fertility (PubMed:16533358).
 Required for proper cell restructuring and DNA condensation during the elongation phase of spermiogenesis.
 Involved in the histone-protamine transition of sperm chromatin and the subsequent production of functional sperm.
-Binds both double-stranded and single-stranded DNA, ATP and protamine-1 (By similarity).
+Binds both double-stranded and single-stranded DNA, ATP and protamine-1.